christopherhuntley/BUAN5405-docs/Troubleshooting.md

 # Fix for 400 Error when Opening a Notebook from Google Drive

-If yyou have multiple Google accounts it is easy for Colab and Google Drive to get confused.
+If you have multiple Google accounts it is easy for Colab and Google Drive to get confused.
 Google Drive has to **allow** Colab to open the file.
 It's possible that you allowed Colab to write the file from within Colab but didn't give it permission to read to file from Google Drive.

 Here is a solution that will fix is once and for all.
 Repeat it for _each file_ you can open in Google Drive.